BCStudentSoftwareDevTeam/documentation/plans.md

 * Add a development and staging machine to test upgrades (currently ada: 10.40.132.97)

 # Applications
+Changes to improve the quality of or add new features to our applications.

 ## Fast Dev Deployments
 * Base VM with appropriate configuration